Reinunga Station

-Reinunga Station (Reinunga holdeplass) is a railway station in Aurland, Norway, on the Flåm Line that links Flåm to Myrdal and the Oslo-Bergen train line.
-It is 2.20 km from Myrdal Station, 338.00 km from Oslo Central Station and 767 m above mean sea level.
+Reinunga Station (Reinunga holdeplass) is a railway station in Aurland Municipality, Norway.
+It is located along the Flåm Line which links the villages of Flåm and Myrdal and to the Oslo-Bergen train line.
+It is 2.20 km from Myrdal Station, 338.00 km from Oslo Central Station, and 767 m above mean sea level.
 The station opened in 1942.